 7. Amazing fall colors and boulder climbing at Rib Mountain State Park

-If you have not yet been to Rib Mountain State Park in Wausau, 2022 is going to be your year!
+If you have not yet been to Rib Mountain State Park in Wausau, this is going to be your year!
 This is as close as a taste of mountain hiking that Wisconsin will give you, and it is so worth it.
 Situated at the top of Rib Mountain, this state park is a great place for your kiddos to climb boulders, hike trails of a variety of difficulties, and enjoy the amazing views of the area.
 For a extra special treat, visit during the peak fall colors and take advantage of the Granite Peak ski lift rides up the hillside.

 9. Stargazing at Newport State Park